Funding transformational initiatives

 Laudes Foundation Board of Directors meets twice a year (June and December) and reviews those grant proposals of over EUR 500,000 that the Investment Committee has recommended for funding.

-Please note that the Board may also review proposals below this threshold at the discretion of the head of programme and/or the executive director.
+Please note that the Board may also review proposals below this threshold at the discretion of the head of programme and/or the CEO.

 5. Grant Agreement